Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 For some teams, attribution is fine.

-For others, it is product debt.
-If you are building customer-facing software and care about a clean UI, “free with attribution” is not free.
-You are paying with clutter and exceptions.
+For other teams, it is product debt.
+If you are building customer-facing software and care about a clean UI, “free with attribution” is a different kind of bill.

 Monthly caps vs burst throughput

-- Monthly caps matter for embedded dashboards, account lists, and repeated daily usage.
+- Monthly caps matter for dashboards, account lists, and repeated product usage.

-- Throughput limits matter for imports, backfills, and bursty jobs.
+- Burst limits matter for imports, backfills, and jobs that spike.

 NinjaPear publishes 300 req/min.
-That is ~12.96M requests/month if you convert the rate into a 30-day equivalent.
-Brandfetch publishes 500K/month fair use, plus 1,000 per 5 min per IP and 2,400 per 5 min per customer.
-Logo.dev pricing is mostly framed around 500K, 1M, and 5M monthly request caps.
+That is ~12.96M requests/month if you convert it to a 30-day equivalent.
+Brandfetch publishes 500K/month fair use and burst limits.
+Logo.dev is framed around 500K, 1M, and 5M monthly caps.

 Caching policy is half the product